opus-tango/http-server-in-c/readme.md

 ## Final Project Plan Update
 Even though I haven't had time to work on it, I have been turning this project over in my mind for the past two weeks.
 I have wanted to build my own basic HTTP server for a while, and this is the only piece of homework due this week, so I have decided to make my final project a basic HTTP server.

-I am also planning to create the car dealership app, but build it as a web app that uses my HTTP server, and modifies HTML and handles POST requests for the user interaction.
+~~I am also planning to create the car dealership app, but build it as a web app that uses my HTTP server, and modifies HTML and handles POST requests for the user interaction.~~
+The project has ballooned in complexity, so I don't think I'm going to build an app on top of the server.
+[2025-05-07]

-I still have not decided whether to use files, or spin up a redis instance to store state, but I'll deal with that when I come to it.
+~~I still have not decided whether to use files, or spin up a redis instance to store state, but I'll deal with that when I come to it.~~
+The assignment requirements include file reading and writing, so I will not be using redis.
+I plan to add uploads and downloads as features for the server.
+[2025-05-07]

 I also plan to publish this as a portfolio project for my resume.